The trailhead is about 47 miles northeast of Portland, Oregon in the Gifford Pinchot National Forest.

 No permits to park are required at this trailhead.

 0.4 miles roundtrip.
 Elevation gain 0 feet and loss of 90 feet to the falls.
 Total gain and loss is 180 feet.
 Elevation at the trailhead is 1,815 feet, the falls are at 1725 feet.

 Panther Creek Falls Creek Trail #137.

 Walk across the parking area and head to the left.
 In about 150 feet you will find the trailhead leading down to the falls.

 The trail drops off the side of the road and is hard to see until you are right at the trail.
 There is a sign on a nearby tree but it isn’t obvious either.
-Once you’ve found the trail it is a short, easy walk down to the overlook for the falls.
+Once you’ve found the trail it is a short, easy walk down towards the overlook for the falls.
 A bit above the overlook of the top of the falls is a junction leading to the bottom of the lower falls.
 Taking the left fork leads up a bit and though it may not seem your heading towards the bottom of the falls, the trail soon rounds a corner then starts dropping steeply along a rocky cliff.

 This is actually a pair of waterfalls dropping next to each other from Panther Creek and Big Creek.
 The waterfalls are about 75 feet tall and you look down and across to the top of them from the overlook.

 After admiring the bottom of the falls, hike back up to the overlook platform at the top of the falls.
 This provides a nice view of the falls and you can see a second little waterfall just downstream which is somewhat hidden by trees.

 Enjoy the sounds of the falls while walking in the small area that allows views of Panther Creek.
 Return back up the moderately steep trail to the parking area.